python/devguide/triaging.rst

 '''''
 Should be properly descriptive about what the issue is about.
-Occasionally people file an issue that either has too generic of a title or end up thinking they filed about about X but in fact it turns out to be about Y and thus the title is now wrong.
+Occasionally people file an issue that either has too generic of a title or end up thinking they filed about X but in fact it turns out to be about Y and thus the title is now wrong.

 Type